ericbulloch/kwmd/README.md

 `* * * * * /usr/bin/python /home/mike/backup.py`

+#### cat /etc/crontab

+Much like the previous command I seem to have better results when I run this command instead of the previous one.
+I find more crons with this command.
+They will follow the same format as the previous example.

 #### id

 The `id` command is one of the very first things I run when I log in with a new user on a Linux machine.
 The group information that it provides lets me know what my attack surface is with this user.
 For example, sometimes in a capture the flag event, I will run the `id` command and see that a user is in the adm group.
 This means that this user can read a lot of log files in the /var/log directory.
 Log files are full of useful information.